cbolz/rhte-fy19/cloudforms-and-ansible-better-together/lab/index.md

     ***Repository:*** Github

-    The actual Playbook which will be exected when the Service Catalog Item is ordered.
+    The actual Playbook which will be executed when the Service Catalog Item is ordered.

     ***Playbook:*** playbooks/InstallPackage.yml